steelebaldock/SteeleToDoList/README.md

 # SteeleToDoList
-#To Do List app written in Python using Tkinter as GUI
+# To Do List app written in Python using Tkinter as GUI and SQLite3 for the Database.
+#